Gastroscopy

 During the test you may be given oxygen through little prongs that fit just inside your nostrils.
 Your blood pressure, pulse and oxygen levels will also be monitored.
 When the endoscope is passed through your mouth it is likely to be uncomfortable.
 It may make you feel sick or you may retch.
 The endoscope will not interfere with your breathing.

 During the test air is passed down the endoscope into your stomach to get a clear view.
 This may make you burp.
 The air is sucked out at the end of the test.
-If you get a lot of saliva in your mouth, the nurse will clear it using a sucker (the sort of tube that is used when you go to the dentist).
+If you get a lot of saliva in your mouth, the nurse will clear it using suction (the sort of tube that is used when you go to the dentist).

 FAQs